 If you are one of these practitioners, there are important timelines you must meet if you want to use the transitional arrangements.

-Click on the tile below for information about the transitional arrangements.
+Visit the Transition arrangements page for information about the transitional arrangements.

 Copies of documents provided in support of an application, or other purpose required by the National Law, must be certified as true copies of the original documents.